-The late 1800s must have been quite a time in Vienna.
+The late 1800s and early 1900s must have been quite a time in Vienna.

 You had the tradition of a centuries-old monarchy and long-serving Habsburg emperor (Franz Joseph I) alongside a vibrant contemporary art scene “led” by the likes of Gustav Klimt.

 Anyway, it was Klimt and friends who broke off from the traditional Künstlerhaus group of Viennese artists to form their own association with a stronger focus on, well, contemporary art.

 This new association was informally known as the Secession (the full title was, as so often in Austria, much longer: Vereinigung bildender Künstler Österreichs Secession).
 And in 1898, they got their own gallery for exhibitions: the Secessionsgebäude or Secession Building.

 So the word “Secession” is often used in reference to both the organisation and the building it calls home.